plblum/jivs/planning/ModelRules Design Overview.md

 The overall system may produce either or both of these error outputs:

-* IssuesFound
+* IssuesFound from Jivs validators
-* ExternalIssuesFound

-Important distinction:

-* IssuesFound come from Jivs validators.
+* IssuesFound from external sources
-* ExternalIssuesFound come from outside the normal Jivs validator pipeline.

 A server response may legitimately contain:

-* Only IssuesFound
-* Only ExternalIssuesFound
-* Both IssuesFound and ExternalIssuesFound
+* IssuesFound from either or both validators and external sources
 * Success with no errors

 On the client, returned errors may be pushed back into `ValidationManager` so components can update their validation state accordingly.